pecupreship/Towards-Explainable-CNN-Transformer-Hybrid-for-Multi-Class-ECG-Arrhythmia-Classification/README.md

 **Towards Explainable CNN-Transformer Hybrid for Multi-Class ECG Arrhythmia Classification** Overview

-This project presents Towards an explainable CNN-Transformer hybrid deep learning framework for automated multi-class ECG arrhythmia classification using the MIT-BIH Arrhythmia Dataset.
+This project presents Attention-Based explainable CNN-Transformer hybrid deep learning framework for automated multi-class ECG arrhythmia classification using the MIT-BIH Arrhythmia Dataset.
 The architecture combines Convolutional Neural Networks (CNNs) for local ECG waveform feature extraction with Transformer encoders for long-range temporal dependency learning.

 In addition to predictive modeling, the framework incorporates attention-based explainability to improve interpretability, transparency, and trustworthiness in healthcare AI systems.